University of Minnesota Duluth Library Copyright Policy

 - Library web pages comply with the University of Minnesota World Wide Web Publishing Guidelines, the University of Minnesota policy for Publishing Information on the World Wide Web and the ITTS guidelines Creating, Storing, and Linking Pages to the UMD Web Site.

-- Graphics used on the Library site will be originally created for the site, purchased, supplied with software packages the library owns, or graphics that are in the public domain.
+- Graphics used on the Library site will be originally created for the site, purchased, supplied with software packages the Library owns, or graphics that are in the public domain.

-- The web team will make links to web sites that are relevant to the information presented on the library site and will request permission to link to sites that require permission in the copyright statement.
+- The web team will make links to web sites that are relevant to the information presented on the Library site and will request permission to link to sites that require permission in the copyright statement.

-- Permission will be requested prior to duplicating or modifying a site or page for use on the UMD Library site.
+- Permission will be requested prior to duplicating or modifying a site or page for use on the Library site.
 Appropriate credit will be given to the original creator.